MicrosoftDocs/SupportArticles-docs/support/sql/database-engine/connect/linked-server-cannot-be-created.md

 > [Microsoft OLE DB Driver for SQL Server]: TCP Provider: An existing connection has been forced to be interrupted by the remote host.

-Here, the remote server receives the following TLS messages when attempting to connect to SQL Server:
+Here, the remote server receives the following TLS messages when it tries to connect to SQL Server:

-"An unrecoverable alert was generated and sent to the remote end." - You might see this message when the connection is being terminated.
-The defined unrecoverable error code of the TLS protocol is 40.
-The status of the Windows SChannel error is 1205.
+"An unrecoverable alert was generated and sent to the remote end."

+Note: You might see this message when the connection is terminated.
+The defined unrecoverable error code of the TLS protocol is **40**.
+The status of the Windows SChannel error is **1205**.

-"An unrecoverable alert was generated and sent to the remote end." - This might cause the connection to terminate.
-The TLS protocol defined fatal error code is 40.
-The Windows SChannel error status is 1205.
+"An unrecoverable alert was generated and sent to the remote end."

+Note: This error might cause the connection to terminate.
+The TLS protocol defined fatal error code is **40**.
+The Windows SChannel error status is **1205**.

-## Workaround
+## Resolution

-To resolve the issue, add the following required registry keys, and update SQL Server to 2012 SP4 so that SQL Server 2022 can connect.
+To resolve this problem, add the following required registry keys, and update SQL Server to 2012 SP4 so that SQL Server 2022 can make the connection.

 `[HKEY_LOCAL_MACHINE\SYSTEM\CurrentControlSet\Control\SecurityProviders\SCHANNEL\Protocols\TLS 1.2]`